Trump promised ‘retribution’ in his second term. His cabinet picks show he means it

 There is no secret plan or conspiracy theory at work; putting an enemy of the “deep state” in charge of it, creating an agency named after a meme, naming widely loathed congressman Matt Gaetz as attorney general — it’s the trolling as politics that Trump’s movement inspired.
 It’s an absurd attack on the institutions that Trump despises, and they’re laughing all the way to the White House.
 It’s what he campaigned on, and he’s fulfilling his campaign promises.

-He has repeatedly pledged to “drain the swamp” in Washington, and he’s filing it with an army of loyalists left in its wake.
+He has repeatedly pledged to “drain the swamp” in Washington, and he’s filling it with an army of loyalists left in its wake.
 But the punchlines will have consequences.

 Tulsi Gabbard, who is nominated as director of national intelligence, said Trump’s election was a “mandate for change.”